Lauren Baufield enters her fourth season as an assistant coach for ETSU Volleyball.

+As an assistant Baufield has coached 13 all-confernece athletes including two Player of the Year award winners (Briana Allmon, 2016 / Megan Devine, 2012).
 Baufield, who played for Devine from 2007-10, spent the 2011 and 2012 seasons as ETSU's graduate assistant and was an assistant coach for the Bucs in 2013.
-Baufield spent this past season as an assistant under Michelle Piantadosi at Eckerd College.

-In 2012, Baufield saw ETSU win 23 matches and advance to the NCAA Tournament for the first time in Buccaneer history after the Blue and Gold won the Atlantic Sun Championship in Nashville.
-A year later, the Bucs registered a program-best 16 conference wins en route to earning an A-Sun regular season title.
+As part of the coaching staff in 2012, Baufield saw ETSU win 23 matches and advance to the NCAA Tournament for the first time in school history after the blue and godl won the Atlantic Sun Championship.
+A year later, the Bucs registered a program-best 16 conference wins en route to earning the A-Sun regular season title.

-In her one season at Eckerd, Baufield saw three players receive all-conference honors, including freshman libero Kaitlyn Sibson, who recorded 468 digs, which ranked second-most in single-season history for the Tritons.
+In one season at Eckerd College, Baufield saw three players receive all-conference honors, including freshman libero Kaitlyn Sibson, who recorded 468 digs, which ranked second-most in a single-season for the Tritons.

-In her four-year playing career that included 113 matches, Baufield amassed 743 digs, 519 kills, 113 assists, 83 service aces, and 76 blocks.
+In Baufield's four-year playing career she registered 743 digs, 519 kills, 113 assits, 83 service aces and 76 blocks in 113 matches.
 Baufield registered six double-doubles in her career, while posting a career-high 18 kills on Nov.17, 2010 against Kennesaw State.
-In addition, Baufield recorded double figures in digs in 29 career matches, while compiling double digits in kills 13 times.
+In addition, Baufield recorded double figures in dibgs in 29 career matches, while compiling double digit kills 13 times.

-A three-time Atlantic Sun All-Academic honoree and three-time team captain, Baufield graduated Cum Laude with a bachelor's degree in sport management in the spring of 2011.
-In 2013, Baufield earned her master's degree in Sport Management from ETSU.
+A three-time Atlantic Sun All-Academic honoree and three-time team captain, Baufield graduated Cum Laude with a bachelor's degree in sports management in the spring of 2011.
+In 2013, Baufield earned her master's degree in Sports Management from ETSU.